BenthiCat: An opti-acoustic dataset for advancing benthic classification and habitat mapping: Acoustic Data Acquisition

 The raw SSS data were recorded in the eXtended Triton Format (XTF) \citep{xtf2020}, a commonly used open source format for recording hydrographic data, which were subsequently gain-corrected and mosaiced using SonarWiz \citep{sonarWiz}.
 The mosaiced SSS waterfalls were then georeferenced and interpretations of various sea bottom types were manually drawn by experts using ArcGIS \citep{ArcGIS}.
 This lead to a coarse benthic habitat map of the entire coast.

-\figref{fig:annotated_mosaic} depicts examples of a portion of one such SSS mosaic overlaid with the corresponding interpretation.
+Figure~\ref{fig:annotated_mosaic} depicts examples of a portion of one such SSS mosaic overlaid with the corresponding interpretation.
 Although done by experts, the interpretations are prone to human errors.
 While certain areas lacked the respective interpretations altogether, those of several others were inaccurate as highlighted in the figure.
-Moreover, further noise was inevitably introduced during the ground truth generation process as detailed in \secref{sec:dataset}.
+Moreover, further noise was inevitably introduced during the ground truth generation process as detailed in Sect.~\ref{sec:dataset}.

 The raw MBES data were recorded using Qinsy \citep{qinsy}, a survey planning and real-time hydrographic data processing software.
 Qinsy ingests all the data from the acoustic and navigation sensors to compute corrections in real-time and produces a single DB file, a proprietary database format.
 These raw database files from all the transects were subsequently processed in Qimera \citep{qimera} and converted to the more standard ASCII gridded XYZ files, which were then rasterized using ArcGIS.
 The so produced Digitized Elevation Models (DEMs) were exported as GeoTIFFs and Shapefiles (.shp) for each sector, and also as a non-editable PDF file containing all cartographic information.